portlandcodeschool/jsi/README.md

 under an open source license.
 It cannot be used without express written consent from the author.

-Copyright &copy; 2014 Whitney Young.
+Copyright &copy; 2014 Whitney Young; 2015 Dan Bauer &amp; Tom McCluskey.
 All rights reserved.